wmglab-duke/ascent/docs/source/JSON/JSON_parameters/sim.md

     pairs to instruct the system in seeding fibers along the length of the nerve.
 Required.

-      - `"diameter"` The value can take multiple forms to define the fiber diameter that the user is simulating in NEURON ([S21](S21-Implementation-of-NEURON-fiber-models) and [S32](S32-NEURON-Wrapper.hoc) Text).
+      - `"diameter"` The value can take multiple forms to define the fiber diameter that the user is simulating in NEURON (([NEURON Fiber Models](../../Running_ASCENT/Info.md#implementation-of-neuron-fiber-models)).
 The value can control simulation of either fixed diameter fibers or fibers chosen from a distribution of diameters (note simulating a distribution of fiber diameters is only compatible with `"MRG_INTERPOLATION"`myelinated or unmyelinated fiber types, not `"MRG_DISCRETE"`).
 In ***Sim***, only one mode of defining fiber diameters can be used.
 Required.
          - Fixed diameter: the value (Double or List[Double], units: micrometer) is the diameter of the fiber models.
 If using with `"MRG_DISCRETE"`, the diameters must be members of the set of published diameters.
          - Distribution of diameters: the value is a dictionary of key-value pairs to define the distribution of diameters based on the `"mode"` parameter, which can be either `"TRUNCNORM"` or `"UNIFORM"`.
              - `"TRUNCNORM"`